Jets running backs Breece Hall, left, and Braelon Allen against...

 “I know [Sunday] it wasn’t clean,” Saleh said on Monday.
 “It wasn’t his best game.
 But I don’t think there’s an issue with Breece with regards to explosiveness and all that.
 He still has plenty of juice.
 His GPS numbers are fine.
 Just chalk it up to a bad day.
 Everyone has them and we fully expect him to bounce back.”

 If he can’t, maybe Allen can.
-The rookie has certainly shown he can make plays in the running and passing game when called upon.
+The rookie certainly has shown he can make plays in the running and passing game when called upon.
 Perhaps at some point it would help to adjust the playing percentages a bit and give Allen more opportunities.
 Let Allen be the lead rather than the counterpunch.

 Hall is far from the most blatant disappointment on offense this season.
 Rodgers has yet to find a groove with Garrett Wilson and his numbers as a receiver are below expectations.
 That, too, the Jets tend to pin on other teams focusing their defense to stop him.
 Gee, it’s almost as if these opponents have been paying attention.

-Unlike Wilson, though, Hall has a backup who is so far outproducing him.
+Unlike Wilson, though, Hall has a backup who is outproducing him.
 That can lead to a tricky dynamic, especially if the Jets’ decision-makers start to feel the heat of losing.
-Younger, faster, stronger, cheaper, those are the most attractive traits teams look for in running backs these days.
-Allen has Hall topped in three of those four.

-“I'm my biggest critic,” Hall said after Sunday’s game, noting he could have done better helping the offensive line set better blocks and finding “dirty yards” by putting his head down and hitting holes better.
-“It's on me at the end of the day.”
+“I’m my biggest critic,” Hall said after Sunday’s game, noting that he could have done better helping the offensive line set better blocks and finding “dirty yards” by putting his head down and hitting holes better.
+“It’s on me at the end of the day.”

 He said he would look at this effort, by far his worst performance as a pro, and see what to take from it.